-- Symbolic logic immediately it comes to mind as being extended from abductive reasoning.
-When does symbolic (rule or belief based) reasoning take precedence, and is this related to the degree of abstraction? - Coherence Point #A above ("Starting with the right answer") also infers, for DNA-ANN modules which "fit together" with other modules (DNA-ANN pods), that they must "co-evolve".
-That doesn't mean that all new modules have to fit with many others - a "stand-alone" module might legitimately lack coherence with other modules yet still serve a purpose well. - Systems-level tools While concepts and toolsets move to higher levels of abstraction and complexity, we might expect the need for systems-level approaches to building and operating the complexity.
+- Abductive reasoning (reasoning by simili and metaphor versus inductive, deductive and transductive logic) Reasoning by simili or metaphor (pattern matching and beyond) could be one of the more important learning methods at higher levels of abstraction.
+This kind of reasoning would facilitate problem solving and innovation through restructuring existing solutions for different problems.
+Furthermore, a rich DNA-RNN environment with "lessons from the past" is essential for this.
+Is abductive reasoning actually more common and powerful than inductive and deductive logic, especially after an ANN or individual gains experience and wisdom? - Meaning Perhaps by defining and identifying relatively-common modules with well known characteristics, it will become easier to describe the functioning of ANNs to predict their behaviors for different problem domains, and therefore to visualize how to build completely new modules and systems.
+This is related to the concept of "logic is an emergent property" for complex systems (a term borrowed from a similar phrase for semantics). - Symbolic logic Symbolic logic immediately comes to mind as being a natural extension from abductive reasoning.
+When does symbolic (rule or belief based) reasoning take precedence, and is this related to the degree of abstraction? (see also Healy et.al [84]) - Coherence For DNA-ANN modules which "fit together" with other modules, subsection A above ("Starting with the right answer") also infers that they would "co-evolve".
+That doesn't mean that all new modules have to fit with many others a "stand-alone" module might legitimately lack coherence with other modules yet still serve a purpose well. - Systems-level tools While concepts and toolsets move to higher levels of abstraction and complexity, we might expect the need for systems-level approaches to building and operating that complexity.
 Which of the conventional IT tools will apply, and how will these have to evolve?
-For example: - design/ analysis patterns as mentioned in point #1 above; - global brain model projects may illustrate these challenges Editorial, "Modelling the brain: grey matter, blue matter", Economist, 11 June 2005, pp75-76.
-See also http://bluebrainproject.epfl.ch/. - Problem decomposition and modularisation seems to be a "natural" way to analyze complex systems.
-DNA-RNNs should help this (see "logic is an emergent property" in Section IV.A and "abductive reasoning" immediately above in II.B, which relate directly to this). - Ockham's razor T.H.
-Leahey, A history of pyschology: Main currents in psychological thought.
-6th edition, New Jersey, USA: Pearson Education, 2004. refernce to William of Ockham on page 95 (Ockham's razor) (all other things being equal, take the simplest explanation) is a natural for ensembles of ANNs, and applies very well to the DNA-ANN concept: - use algorithms/ theories where appropriate (constant, linear, gentle non-linear, strong nonlinear, chaotic, discontinuous); - extend to the next level of complexity when necessary; and - step up into complexity for the purposes of generalization to cover a greater portion of the problem domain.
+For example: - o design/ analysis patterns as mentioned in Subsection A above : - o global brain model projects may illustrate these challenges [43]. - Problem decomposition and modularisation seems to be a "natural" way to analyze complex systems.
+DNA-RNNs should help this (see "abductive reasoning" and "logic is an emergent property" immediately above in Sub-section II.B and which relate directly to this). - Ockham's razor [75] (all other things being equal, take the simplest explanation) is a natural for ensembles of

+ANNs, and applies very well to the DNA-ANN concept:

+- use algorithms/ theories where appropriate (constant, linear, gentle non-linear, strong non-linear, chaotic, discontinuous); - o extend to the next level of complexity when necessary, and - o step up into complexity for the purposes of generalization to cover a greater portion of the problem domain.